fandreuz/open-data-repository-server/presentation/slides.md

 ### Interoperable

-- Most metadata is extracted with automated techniques from webpages
+- Metadata in general is extracted with automated techniques, therefore depends on how the original information is structured.
-- Shared, accessible, broadly applicable language
+- Metadata is structured (some fields are free text)

 ### Re-usable

 1. Multiple accurate and relevant metadata attributes
-2. License (same as dataset)
+2. License is the same as dataset, usually open source
-3. Provenance
+3. Metadata describes provenance (experiment, year, ..)
-4. Community standard (DataCite: compulsory and a subset of recommended fields)
+4. Community standard (DataCite)

 ---